 Kumar is utilizing cost-efficient technology and novel research to help farmers in India boost their productivity.
-He is using mobile technology to improve farmer education in India, where the plight of farmers — who represent a significant portion of the country’s labor force — continues to be of great concern.
+He is using mobile technology to improve farmer education in India.

 Lievano and Lisle are developing and implementing Everwaters, a rainwater catchment and purification system and Kimana, Kenya.
 Once they install the system, Lievano and Lisle will engage the Kimana community through ongoing support and education.

 Grasso is using the President’s Engagement Prize to further her work with GenHERation, a national female empowerment network for high-school girls.
 GenHERation works to positively impact girls’ confidence and personal development.